Discussion Guide: Back in the USSR

 ACTIVITIES

-4. We usually think of revolutions as seeking radical change in the realms of economics or politics.
+- We usually think of revolutions as seeking radical change in the realms of economics or politics.
 But some see it as even more fundamental.
 Music critic Ian MacDonald called the cultural change ushered in by The Beatles in the 1960s a “revolution in the head.”
 And the Czech activist (and later president) Vaclav Havel argued that the totalitarianism of Communist states demanded an “existential revolution.”
-Read excerpts from MacDonald’s book introduction and Havel’s essay “The Power of the Powerless.”
+Read excerpts from MacDonald’s introduction to his book and Havel’s essay “The Power of the Powerless.”
 What did they mean?
 How are their arguments similar and different?
 Why is music so important to both perspectives?

 KEY TERMS